• Skip to primary navigation

 How do you salt the rim of a margarita glass?

-To do this, we cut a slit in the middle of a lime slice and run it around the rim of the glass.
-Sprinkle some sea salt on a small plate and turn the glass upside-down in the salt.
+To do this, we cut a slit in the middle of a lime wedge and run it around the rim of your glass.
+Sprinkle some sea salt on a small plate and turn the glass rim upside-down in the salt.

 Give it a few twists to really cling on that salt.
-Go ahead and garnish with a slice of blood orange and some additional lime to jazz up that salted rim if you’re inclined.
+Go ahead and garnish with fresh blood orange slices and some additional lime to jazz up that salted rim if you’re inclined.

 Cocktail Variations